Basal Cell Carcinoma Treatment in Lehi, Utah

 How To Prevent Basal Cell Carcinoma

 Remember, prevention is always better than cure.
-Here's how you can minimize your risk of Basal Cell Carcinoma:
+Here's how you can minimize your risk of getting a BCC:

 Sun protection: Apply broad-spectrum sunscreen with SPF 30 or higher daily, even on cloudy days.